 Can I Use Store Bought Sugar Cookie Dough

-Yes, if you don’t want to make a homemade sugar cookie dough, you can use store bought sugar cookie dough.
+Yes, if you don’t want to make homemade sugar cookie dough, you can use store-bought sugar cookie dough.

 I love that these cookies are adorable and they are so simple to recreate.
 They are definitely a project that you can do with your little ones.
 It really is the fun part of making these cookies.
 Enjoy!

 I created royal icing for these sugar cookies.
 Royal icing hardens ups so it makes it great when you do decorate cookies.

 Now if you don’t want to do a royal icing you can improvise with another frosting.
 You will just need to make sure not to stack the cookies on top of each other.
 Cause they will stick together.

 You will want to let your cookies store in an airtight container on the counter for up to 7 days.
 These cookies will be best when served fresh, but you can make them a day or two in advance of when you plan to eat.